-9.5 Contamination after the final rinse
+Contamination after the final rinse

-The Working Party is aware that following the final rinsing, there remain the stages where microorganisms can be introduced if care is not taken.
-Potential failures in drying and storing or inadequate quality of water used during the endoscopic procedures all carry the risk of environmental bacteria re-contaminating a reprocessed endoscope.
-While this is outside the scope of this guidance and the evidence for these practices is scarce, there is a concern that due to the biofilm build-up in instruments, poor quality water would increase the bioburden of the endoscopes.
+The Working Party is aware that, following the final rinsing, there remain the stages where micro-organisms can be introduced if care is not taken.
+Potential failures in drying and storing or inadequate microbial quality of water used during the endoscopic procedures all carry the risk of environmental bacteria recontaminating a reprocessed endoscope.
+Whereas this is outside the scope of this guidance and the evidence for these practices is scarce, there is a concern that, due to the biofilm build-up in instruments, poor microbial quality water would increase the bioburden of the endoscopes.
 The Working Party therefore suggests that appropriate actions are taken to ensure that the endoscopes are not recontaminated during drying and storing.
-Additionally, the working Party suggests that the water used for flushing during the endoscopic procedure is at least of the same quality as the final rinse water used in EWDs or preferably sterile.
+Additionally, the Working Party suggests that the water used for flushing during the endoscopic procedure is at least of the same microbial guality as the final rinse water used in EWDs or is preferably sterile.